drougge/wellpapp-pyclient/README.md

 	thumb_base=/wellpapp/thumbs
 	thumb_sizes=128 200

-There are more options, see the add command for some of them (and the source for the rest).
+There are more options, see the add and tagwindow commands for some of them (and the source for the rest).

 ## Shell interface